BAYLIE’S WISH

 “To be the change you wish to see in the world.”

-A mission to prevent the frequent tragedies that occur every year, on college campuses.
+Our mission is dedicated to preventing legal challenges for families facing medical dilemmas, as well as finding solutions to avoid the frequent tragedies that occur every year on college campuses.

-A campaign to make health care proxies standard practice, to educate, and implement strategies for students, to mitigate unforeseen, and tragic outcomes.
+A campaign to make health care proxies standard practice for college admissions.
+A quest to improve safety on and off campus, by educating, and implementing strategies, to mitigate unforeseen, and tragic outcomes.

 Baylie’s Book

-A love like no other, the ultimate sacrifice, and the unwavering faith that Baylie would come back.
+A love like no other, the ultimate sacrifice, unwavering faith, and the most incredible story of twin flames.

-A percentage of the proceeds from the book sales, will go to supporting the foundation.
-Our goal is to hit ten thousand in sales within the first week.
+A percentage of the proceeds from the book will go to supporting the foundation.
+Our goal is to hit ten thousand books sold within the first week.
 We could use your help!
+It takes a village to make a change, and we will be the change Baylie wished for.

 Baylie’s Wish Foundation